rianvdm/my-music-next/README.md

 ## Discord Bot

 I also have a Beta of a Discord Bot that lets you get streaming links for albums.
+You can [add it to your server here](https://discord.com/oauth2/authorize?client_id=1284593290947068024).

 The `/listento` command gets details like this: